Fleet Manager Manual — OneRoad

 An invited driver hasn't appeared in my driver list

 The driver needs to accept the fleet invitation in their OneRoad app.
 Ask them to open the app, go to Profile → My Fleet, and accept the pending invitation.
-If they haven't received it, resend the invite from Fleet → Drivers.
+If they haven't received it, resend from Fleet → Drivers.

 A driver's fatigue scheme is showing as incorrect